TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 4 - Storage Metrics/2.4.2-vm/_index.md

 ![Virtual disk counters](2.4.2-fig-2.png)

 Use the **virtual disk** counters to see VMFS vmdk files, NFS vmdk files, and RDMs.
-However, you don’t get data below the virtual disk.
+However, you don't get data below the virtual disk.
 For example, if the VM has snapshot, the data does not know about it.
 Also, a VM typically has multiple virtual disks (OS drive, swap drive, data drive), so you need to add them manually if you use vCenter.
 In vRealize Operations, you use the “aggregate of all instances”.

 Use the **datastore** counters to see VMFS and NFS, but not RDM.
 Because snapshots happen at Datastore level, the counter will include it.
 Datastore figures will be higher if your VM has a snapshot.
-You don’t have to add the data from each virtual disk together as the data presented is already at the VM level.
+You don't have to add the data from each virtual disk together as the data presented is already at the VM level.
 It also has the Highest Latency counter, which is useful in tracking peak latency.

 Use the **disk** counters to see VMFS and RDM, but not NFS.
 The data at this level should be the same as at Datastore level because your blocks should be aligned; you should have a 1:1 mapping between Datastore and LUN, without extents.
 It also has the Highest Latency counter, which is useful in tracking peak latency.

 VMs consume storage in 3 different ways:

 - Virtual disk.
 This can be VMFS, vSAN, vVOL, NFS, RDM.
-If it’s vmdk files, they can reside in different datastores and/or RDM
+If it's vmdk files, they can reside in different datastores and/or RDM
 - Network mount point, from inside Windows or Linux.
 This is not feasible by the hypervisor.
 Both the space, and the IO are not visible.
 It goes out as network throughput.
 - Overhead.
 This is not visible to the Guest OS.
 They are shown in blue in the following diagram.